sk364/disaster-response-pipeline/README.md

 `app` directory contains the code to run the Flask app.
 `data` contains the CSV datasets, data processing script and processed SQLite database file.
 `models` contains the classifier training script and the resulting model from it.

+## Acknowledgements<a name="ack"></a>

+Thanks to Figure Eight for providing the disaster messages and categories datasets and a huge shoutout to Udacity for the course content, guiding me well to develop this project.